Is this topic for you?

 - Unexplained weight loss.

 - Constant tiredness (fatigue).

-Because colorectal cancer often does not cause any symptoms, talk with your doctor about screening tests.
+Because colorectal cancer often doesn't cause any symptoms, talk with your doctor about screening tests.
 Screening helps doctors find a certain disease or condition before any symptoms appear.
-Some screening tests for colorectal cancer can find and remove small precancerous growths in the colon and rectum called adenomatous polyps.
-If these are found and removed early, they cannot turn into cancer.

 Who to see

 Health professionals who can evaluate your symptoms of colorectal cancer include:

 - General practitioners .

 - Physician assistants .

 If your doctor thinks you may have colorectal cancer, he or she may advise you to see a general surgeon or a colorectal surgeon.
 Colorectal cancer is treated by surgeons, medical oncologists, and radiation oncologists.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.